daschi/daschi.github.io/_posts/2024-01-31-torres-del-paine.md

 - **Time**: ~10 hours
 - **Elevation Gain**: 3000 ft

-Day 2 and 3 TO BE CONTINUED!!!!
-We're about to go on a walking tour in Buenos Aires now :) But I'm happy I had a bit of time this morning to start updating the blog again. <3 y'all

-~ yellz
+Day 3 TO BE CONTINUED!!!!